The Blind Sports NS Tandem Bike Club connects blind and visually impaired Nova Scotians to the joys of cycling.

-It’s a fun way for those with any level of vision loss to get active in the great outdoors, with family and friends old & new.
+- Tandem biking in a fun way for community members living with vision loss to get active in the great outdoors with family and friends.

 - A tandem bike is a bicycle built for two.